Jacob Meyers Player Props: Astros vs. Guardians

 Jacob Meyers At The Plate

-- Meyers has 13 doubles, a triple, seven home runs and 25 walks while batting .231.
+- Meyers is hitting .231 with 13 doubles, a triple, seven home runs and 25 walks.

-- Meyers has picked up an RBI in 20.5% of his games this season, with two or more RBI in 8.2% of his games.
-He has also driven in three or more runs in two contests.
+- Meyers has had an RBI in 16 games this season (21.6%), including six multi-RBI outings (8.1%).
+He has also driven in three or more of his team's runs in two contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.